GSG Finance Policies

 - The Finance Committee will only consider the expected number of program fee-paying graduate student attendees when allocating funds.
 The only exceptions are the Volunteer and Social Justice Funds, which fund all attendees.

-- An organization can receive a maximum amount of $2,500 per semester from each funding source, except Organizational Funds.
+- An organization can receive a maximum amount of $2,500 per semester from EACH general funding source (not Organizational).

 - An organization cannot reallocate funds from one semester to the other (ex. use the $2500 from fall towards the spring semester for an event worth $5000), unless the Director of Finance – Education and Approvals receives notification at the start of the fall semester that such reallocation is necessary for large-scale events.
 This prevents overuse of funding sources during any one semester.

-- Organizational Funds are available to Umbrella Organizations only at $16 per enrolled student per year for the respective degree programs they represent (numbers are based on previous year’s enrollment for convenience).
+- Organizational Funds are directly available to Umbrella Organizations ONLY at $16 per enrolled student per year, or $8 per student per semester) for the respective degree programs they represent (numbers are based on previous year’s enrollment for convenience).

-- Umbrella Organizations may allocate Organization Funds to Sub-Umbrella Organizations either by the OFDP or by directly applying on behalf of the Sub-Umbrellas.
+- Umbrella Organizations may allocate Organizational Funds to Sub-Umbrella Organizations either by the OFDP or by directly applying on behalf of the Sub-Umbrellas.